 FGCU has structured its curricula to emphasize the interrelationship of knowledge across disciplines and to provide students with the ability to think in whole systems.
 A three credit hour course, University Colloquium, brings together students and faculty from all disciplines in an interdisciplinary learning experience.
-The university’s guiding principles and values are discussed in this course, and students are expected to develop critical thinking and communication skills.
-The University Colloquium is designed to explore the ecological, social, and economic aspects of sustainability through group discussion, reflective writing, field experiences, and service-learning opportunities.
-University Colloquium is a CLWS (College Level Writing Skills) course and a Service-Learning course.
+In University Colloquium, students participate in the university’s mission to promote and practice environmental sustainability, embrace diversity, nurture community partnerships, value public service, and encourage civic responsibility.

 Student Learning Objectives